Frequently Asked Questions

 Do I need to bring anything with me?

 Yes!
 Bring plenty of water to keep yourself hydrated during the class.
-A mat or fitness towel is required for Strong, Konga and Jagua.
+A mat or fitness towel is required for Strong, Konga and Jagua and an addition of free weights is required for Weight Resistance.
+If you are unsure of how heavy they should be, contact me directly.
 A towel may come in handy too!

 I have problems with my back/shoulders/knees etc... are these classes suitable for me?

 If your injuries are something that have prevented you from exercising in the past, make sure you check with your GP before starting any physical exercise.
 Zumba varies in its levels of cardio and impact throughout the class so some routines may be slightly more intense than others.
 Strong and Konga are higher intensity workouts that involve sudden movements, however you can reduce the effort you put into them to reduce the impact they have on your body.
-Jagua is a low impact class with no jumping or rapid movements.
-It is designed to strengthen and sculpt your body through stretch and conditioning routines both standing and on the floor.
+Jagua & Weight Resistance are low impact classes with no jumping or rapid movements.
+They are designed to strengthen and sculpt your body through stretch and conditioning routines both standing and on the floor.
 Only you know your body and there is no pressure put on to any of the participants to throw themselves into every routine... make sure you pace yourself and find the level that suits you.

 I haven't exercised in a long time, can I still attend?